hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### eth_mining

 Whether the client is actively mining new blocks.
-Mining is paused while the client synchronizes with the network regardless of command settings or methods called.
+Besu pauses mining while the client synchronizes with the network regardless of command settings or methods called.

 **Parameters**